voxpupuli/puppet-rabbitmq/README.md

 ### rabbitmq\_federation\_upstream

 `uri` and `vhost` are required.
-Other parameters are set to the default values shown in the example if not provided.
+Other parameters default to the values shown in the example if not provided.

 ```puppet
 rabbitmq_federation_upstream { 'myupstream':